HOME

 IRELAND, 2012 centenary of the sinking of the Titanic, Scott 1958

-Francis ("Frank") Mary Hegarty Browne Browne’s mother died when he was young and his father when in his teens.
+Francis ("Frank") Mary Hegarty Browne, Browne’s mother, died when he was young and his father when in his teens.
 His uncle Robert Browne, Bishop of Cloyne, acted as guardian to Frank and his siblings, four of whom entered religious life.
-When Frank completed his secondary education decided to become a Jesuit.
-Immediately before entering the Order, Uncle Robert sent him on a Grand Tour of Europe and bought him a camera to record his trip.
+When Frank completed his secondary education he decided to become a Jesuit.
+Immediately before entering the Order, Uncle Robert sent him on a grand tour of Europe and bought him a camera to record his trip.
 This visionary act was to reveal a natural aesthetic ability and fostered an interest in photography that was to reach fruition when Frank became the most outstanding Irish photographer of the first half of the Twentieth Century.

 Several stamps show a photograph which includes Fr.
 Browne.
 The Titanic arrived in Queenstown, where Browne would disembark.
 As the tender America approached the Titanic's port gangway, a photo was taken by a Mr. Whyte of Queenstown which later appeared on a number of philatelic items.
 Browne was in this photo: the center figure of the three immediate forward of the four aft lifeboats (see the detail of the photo).